kimchitsigai/Articles-and-Tutorials/sogo_install.md

 #### Hostname & FQDN

 Set your server's hostname and Fully Qualified Domain Name by implementing the steps in [Setting the Hostname & Fully Qualified Domain Name (FQDN) on Ubuntu 12.04](https://github.com/DigitalOcean-User-Projects/Articles-and-Tutorials/blob/master/set_hostname_fqdn_on_ubuntu.md).

+#### Install LDAP Server

+First, consult [How To Install and Configure a Basic LDAP Server on an Ubuntu 12.04 VPS | DigitalOcean](https://www.digitalocean.com/community/articles/how-to-install-and-configure-a-basic-ldap-server-on-an-ubuntu-12-04-vps) and deploy an LDAP server.

 #### Login to `root`